boltops-tools/kubes/docs/_docs/vs/custom.md

 ## PreBuilt Docker Image

 Additionally, the Docker image is expected to be prebuilt.
-Because you must first build the Docker image, folks will usually write bash script that perform these additional steps and then glue things together.
+Because you must first build the Docker image, folks will usually write bash script that performs these additional steps and then glue things together.

 ## Kubernetes Resources Galore